 A body was found in the fire…and investigators think it may be arson!

 The story follows the lead investigator, who narrates as he walks through the burned home, discussing fire patterns, collecting evidence, and possible suspects.
 Students hear interviews with witnesses, suspects, the medical examiner, and lab reports.

 I don’t want to spoil the surprise ending, but let’s just say the kids are on the edge of their seats!

-I created a guided notes sheet that helps students focus in on the important parts of the investigation and gives them opportunity to make their own judgement about what may have happened.
+I created this no-prep guided notes sheet that helps students focus in on the important parts of the investigation and gives them opportunity to make their own judgement about what may have happened.
 This resource also includes some introduction to fire investigation methods and the work of arson dogs.
 These are in the form of short YouTube video clips.
 Seeing a visual before hearing the arson story helps students to visualize what is going on!

 The Innocence Project was founded to help people who were wrongly convicted based on faulty evidence and/or shady forensic practices.
 Years old evidence is re-examined with new techniques – DNA analysis.
 In over 300 cases, the DNA did not match the person who was convicted, and they were set free.

 The Innocence Project also pushes for policy reform in hopes to stop future injustice.
 Articles on the website discuss the potential problems with some types of evidence (particularly hair, fiber, bite marks, and eyewitness testimony) and how to prevent wrongful convictions.

 Each case and story is listed and easily searched for in a handful of ways.
 In my class, students are put into small groups.
 Each group presents to the class three individual cases who were wrongly convicted through the same contributing cause.